loeeeee/wiki-search/.clinerules/development_rules.md

 Always define data structure with dataclass.

+When data type is too simple to be defined as dataclass, always create a NamedDict for dictionary.

 Always add tqdm progress bar to the process that would take a long time. (>10s)

 Always follow the existing code structure.